deckhouse/virtualization/docs/ADMIN_GUIDE.md

       type: Host
   ```

-  How to perform the operation in the web interface in the [VM class creation form](#virtualmachineclass-settings):
+  To do the same in the web interface, in the [VM class creation form](#virtualmachineclass-settings):

-  - In the "CPU Settings" block, select `Host` in the "Type" field.
+  1. In the **CPU settings** block, select `Host` in the **Type** field.
-  - To create a VM class, click the "Create" button.
+  1. Click **Create**.

-- A vmclass with `type: HostPassthrough` uses a physical CPU of the platform node without modification.
-A virtual machine using this class can only be migrated to a node that has a CPU that exactly matches the CPU of the source node.
+- The node CPU without changes.
+Set with the `HostPassthrough` type.
+A VM of this class migrates only to a node whose CPU exactly matches the CPU of the source node.

   ```yaml
   spec: